riverkusmon/cs260/README.md

 - I learned how to add mongoDB to my project
 - I learned how to connect to mongoDB
 - I learned how to set up a mongoDB database
+- I learned how to use bcrypt to hash passwords